-A speedy response to tracked oil on your carpet is critical to it’s successful removal.
-A delay means the oil will soak right into your carpet fibers, making it much harder to remove.
+A speedy response to oil that’s been tracked on your carpet is critical to its successful removal.
+A delay means the oil will soak right into your carpet fibres, making it much harder to remove.
 Rubbing alcohol or dry-cleaning solvent soaked into a damp sponge will help to blot the carpet stain.
 Repeat the process as many times as necessary.

 Removing Motor Oil Stains from Clothing

 Like carpet, attacking oil stained clothing immediately is very important.
 Remove the article of clothing as soon as possible and sprinkle cornstarch or baby powder on the stain to absorb the excess oil.
 Leave it for several hours.
 After brushing the excess powder away from the stain, flip the article of clothing inside out and blot the back of the stain with a dry cleaning treatment and a cloth before soaking it in a pre-treatment solution.

 The laundry aisle of your local grocery store has numerous products available to pre-treat grease stains.
 Always read and follow all directions carefully, making certain that the product will work for the type of fabric you are treating.

 As you can see, getting a motor oil stain on your concrete, carpet or clothes isn’t the end of the world, but the sooner you can get working on removing the stain, the more success you will have.
 At Parkside, we want to become a resource for all your automotive questions.
 If there’s anything you ever need to know, just give us a shout – we’re always happy to talk about your next project, or solve that mysterious noise.